I tried PLaMo 3.0 Prime

 }

-The deep thinking portion is lumped together inside completion_tokens with no breakdown visible.
-Since what's charged under the Standard plan is the full output at ¥250 / 1M tok, it's worth being aware that output quota consumption accelerates with Reasoning ON.
+The deep thinking portion is lumped into completion_tokens, and the breakdown is not visible.
+Since the Standard plan charges ¥250 / 1M tok for the entire output, it's worth being aware that Reasoning ON will deplete the output quota faster.

-I'll also touch on the content of the responses.
-For light_question, Reasoning OFF returned about 135 characters, exceeding the ~50 character target.
-Meanwhile, Reasoning ON returned 38 characters: "PLaMo 3.0 Prime は、最新の大規模言語モデルで、高度な自然言語処理を実現します。" — properly respecting the character constraint.
-It was good to observe the phenomenon where "instruction adherence accuracy improves" as a result of deep thinking.
+Let me also touch on the content of the responses.
+For light_question, Reasoning OFF returned approximately 135 characters, exceeding the 50-character guideline.
+Meanwhile, Reasoning ON returned 38 characters: "PLaMo 3.0 Prime is a state-of-the-art large language model that achieves advanced natural language processing." — correctly adhering to the character constraint.
+It was nice to observe the phenomenon where "instruction compliance accuracy improves" as a result of deep thinking.

 Diving Deeper with Deep Thinking Mode

-With just light questions, the effect of Reasoning ON is hard to see clearly, so I'll push further with code generation.
-The subject is asking for "a Python script that evolves the string HELLO PLAMO using an evolutionary algorithm (genetic algorithm)."
-I'll send the same prompt once each with Reasoning OFF and ON, then compare the generated code side by side.
+With just light questions, it's hard to see the effect of Reasoning ON clearly, so I tried pushing into code generation.
+The subject was asking for "a Python script that evolves the string HELLO PLAMO using an evolutionary algorithm (genetic algorithm)."
+I sent the same prompt once each with Reasoning OFF and ON and compared the generated code side by side.

-Latency increased about 3.4x, and output tokens about 4.5x.
+Latency stretched about 3.4x and output tokens about 4.5x.
 What caught my attention more was the structure of the generated code.

 Reasoning OFF returns something compact that roughly works.
-It uses roulette selection with fitness-proportional parent selection, single-point crossover, mutation rate of 0.05, and elitism.
-The explanatory text is also brief and easy to read at first glance.
+The configuration uses roulette selection for fitness-proportionate parent selection, single-point crossover, mutation rate of 0.05, and elite preservation.
+The explanation is concise and readable at a glance.

 def population(size, length):